pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/all.md

 ### Using string interpolation

 There is an easier way to generate a concatenated string value using multiple outputs, and that is by using interpolation.
 Pulumi exposes interpolation helpers that enables you to create strings that contain outputs.
 These interpolation methods wrap [all](/docs/concepts/inputs-outputs/all/) and [apply](/docs/concepts/inputs-outputs/apply/) with an interface that resembles your language's native string formatting functions.
-The below example demonstrates how to create a URL from the hostname and port output values of a web server.
+The example below demonstrates how to create a URL from the hostname and port output values of a web server.

-{{< example-program path="aws-simulated-server-interpolate" >}}
+{{< example-program path="aws-s3bucket-bucketobject-interpolate" >}}

 You can use string interpolation to do things like export a [stack output](/docs/using-pulumi/stack-outputs-and-references/) or provide a dynamically computed string as a new resource argument.